iTwin/bis-schemas/Domains/3-DisciplineOther/StructuralAnalysis/StructuralComponents.md

 ### Structural Components Catalog Definition Container

 Structural Compenents Catalog Hierrarchy defines actual structural components - Profiles, Steel Decks, Joists, etc...
-The top level Element of the hierrarchy is `DefinitionContainer` that is stored under `DictionaryModel`.
-The Code assigned to it consists of "Structural Components Catalog" value, `Repository` Model id scope, "bis:DefinitionContainer" spec.
+The top level Element of the hierrarchy is `DefinitionContainer` that is stored "prf:DomainDefinitions" Model.
+The Code assigned to it consists of "Structural Components Catalog" value, `Model` scope, "bis:DefinitionContainer" spec.
 This container is broken down into case scpecific `DefinitionContainer` Elements - Profiles, Joists, Steel Decks, etc. Each container has a CodeScope set to "Structural Components Catalog" id, CodeSpec set to `bis:DefinitionContainer`.
 CodeValue depends on container's use case:

 - "Structural Profiles" code is used for Profiles
 - "Structural Steel Joists" for Joists